volodymyrhudyma/blog/content/blog/replace-all-string-occurrences-in-javascript.md

 It worked the same way.

-That happened, because, by default, this method replaces only the first occurrence.
+This happened because, by default, this method only replaces the first occurrence.

 To make the method replace all occurrences, we need to add a **g** (global) flag at the end of the Regular Expression literal: